 Albuquerque Firework Restrictions Announced

 Every season is fire season, all through the year we have different threats and fire potential.
 As the temperature increases and the precipitation being so low; the threat is extremely high for disastrous fires.
-In 2011, during the 4th of July holiday weekend, AFD responded to over 945 illegal fireworks calls.
+In 2015, during the 4th of July holiday, AFD responded to over 995 illegal fireworks calls.
 Any one of these incidents could have turned into a deadly fire just because someone was acting carelessly.

 “No fireworks of any kind are allowed to be discharged in or around the Bosque or Open Space areas.”
 Albuquerque Fire Chief James Breen said.
 “Firefighters need the public to assist them in keeping Albuquerque safe from unintended structure and wildland fires by using fireworks in a safe and appropriate manner this holiday season and year round.”